 These are all written.
 The written exams are not the most difficult, but far from the easiest.
 I’ve written some (and plan to write more) topics for the internal med oral final in 6th year which obviously include topics from these three subjects.
 However, seeing as they’re written exams they often ask specific questions from the lectures which I might not include in the notes.

 Endocrinology deserves some praise for basing most of their exam questions on stuff written directly on the powerpoints of the lectures.
-Endo and infecto on the other hand ask plenty of questions which are not covered on the lectures (believe me, I’ve checked).
+Pulmo and infecto on the other hand ask plenty of questions which are not covered on the lectures (believe me, I’ve checked).
 That said, read the lectures or some notes and you’ll be fine.
 I’ve covered many of the most important topics of these subjects in the internal med final notes.